AI-ready Documentation

 Plot the six scores on a radar chart to see where the knowledge base is weakest.
 Most teams score high on freshness (they update recently viewed articles often) but low on structural readiness (nobody wrote the original articles with LLMs in mind) and screenshot currency (pixel-based screenshots cannot keep pace with weekly releases).
 The lowest score on the radar is the bottleneck that caps the overall AI readiness score.

 Audit results that sit in a spreadsheet change nothing.
 The point of the scorecard is to produce a prioritized fix plan with specific articles, specific owners, and specific deadlines.
-Forrester research shows that 53% of customers are likely to abandon an online interaction if they cannot find a quick answer.
-Every week the top 20 articles stay unfixed is another week of abandoned self-service attempts and escalated tickets.
+Every week the top 20 articles stay unfixed is another week of failed self-service attempts and escalated support tickets.

 Prioritize the fix list in three tiers based on audit data.